ucam-cl-dtg/android-vulnerabilities/input/index.md

 menu-position: 0
 ---

-## Work in progress: This is not finished yet

 <div id="graph">
 <img src="images/norm_versionsecurity.png" alt="Proportion of devices affected by root vulnerabilities"/>
 <p>Proportion of devices running vulnerable versions of Android</p>